0x1235/pasHash/README.md

 - dE5fzx/wl+45hTrnwVZaLaxFurQ= : BASE64(RIPEMD160( ~t8dL<$9k{google ))
 - X8M0M9+Rp7DsHd75ofsB0YsgMuE= : BASE64(RIPEMD160( ~t8dL<$9k{facebook ))

-Now, even if the bad guys can access to the databases, then they will not be able to apply this knowledge to other sites.
+Now, even if the bad guys can access to the databases, then they will not be able to apply this knowledge to other sites.<br>
-And you can store in memory only the basis of the password - ~t8dL<$9k Password managers are no longer needed :)
+And you can store in memory only the basis of the password - ~t8dL<$9k<br>
+Password managers are no longer needed :)<br>
-10-12 arbitrary characters are able to remember >99 percent of people.
+10-12 arbitrary characters are able to remember >99 percent of people.<br>
-Please use a really strong foundation for your password that cannot be picked up by brute force.
+Please use a really strong foundation for your password that cannot be picked up by brute force.<br>

 <b>Possible problems:</b>